TrinhQuocNguyen/CORE-ReID/README.md

 * We have developed the second version of CORE-ReID, the performance is much better, please stay in tune.

 ## TODO
-- [ ] Explain step by step how to run the source code with tutorial videos
+- [X] Explain step by step how to run the source code with tutorial videos
-- [ ] Update Readme.md file
+- [X] Update Readme.md file
-- [ ] Provide the pretrained models
-- [ ] Fix the absolute path
+- [X] Fix the absolute path
 - [X] Initialize the source code

 ## Updates